iluwatar/java-design-patterns/service-layer/README.md

 > Service layer is an architectural pattern, applied within the service-orientation design paradigm, which aims to organize the services, within a service inventory, into a set of logical layers.
 Services that are categorized into a particular layer share functionality.
 This helps to reduce the conceptual overhead related to managing the service inventory, as the services belonging to the same layer address a smaller set of activities.

 **Programmatic Example**

+Our Java implementation uses the Service Layer pattern to streamline interactions between data access objects (DAOs) and the business logic, ensuring a clean separation of concerns.

 The example application demonstrates interactions between a client `App` and a service `MagicService` that allows interaction between wizards, spellbooks and spells.
 The service is implemented with 3-layer architecture
 (entity, dao, service).